josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🪬_Radicalisation_Extremism/📱_algorithmic_recruitment.md

 # 📱 Algorithmic Recruitment
 **First created:** 2025-09-12  |  **Last updated:** 2025-10-04
-*Analysis of TikTok, YouTube, and Telegram recommendation loops as accelerants of extremist worldview adoption*
+*Analysis of TikTok, YouTube, and Telegram recommendation loops as accelerants of extremist worldview adoption.*

 ---